May 30, 2019

 Line D: Check this box if you are filing under the Late Filer Relief Program.
 See the section “Penalties for Not Filing” for more information.

-Line 1a: Your Solo 401(k) has a name, so to be sure to use it.
+Line 1a: Your Solo 401(k) has a name, so be sure to use it.
 You generally can find the name of your Plan in the paperwork from your financial provider.

 Line 1b: Most likely, the Plan Number is “001”.
 However, you should verify this in the applicable paperwork.

 Line 1c: Enter the effective date of the Plan.
-This will likely start on January 1 and will be in the Plan’s paperwork.
+This likely will start on January 1 and will be in the Plan’s paperwork.

 Line 3: You will likely enter “Same” on line 3a.
 Note that you only have to enter “Same” on the first line of 3a for this section.
 Enter the business’s EIN on line 3b again.
 You can leave line 3c blank, assuming it is the same as 2c.